RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 Variability in driver pay is more pronounced during longer trip durations.

 #### Preprocessing
+After exploratory data analysis, the predictive features we chose for all three models were:
+- trip_miles: total miles for passenger trip
+- trip_time: total time in seconds for passenger trip
+- base_passenger_fare: base passenger fare before tolls, tips, taxes, and fees
+- tips: total amount of tips received from passenger
+- hour: Extracted from Pickup_datetime
+- weekday: Extracted from Pickup_datetime
+- PULocationID: TLC Taxi Zone in which the trip began
+- DOLocationID: TLC Taxi Zone in which the trip ended

-Missing values in fare components were removed.
+We removed missing values in fare components.
 Categorical variables such as pickup and drop-off locations were encoded using one-hot encoding.
-Features like trip_miles, trip_time, and tips were scaled using standard normalization.
+Numerical features like trip_miles, trip_time, and tips were scaled using standard normalization.
-Features:
-trip_miles: total miles for passenger trip
-trip_time: total time in seconds for passenger trip
-base_passenger_fare: base passenger fare before tolls, tips, taxes, and fees
-tips: total amount of tips received from passenger
-hour & weekday: Extracted from Pickup_datetime
-PULocationID: TLC Taxi Zone in which the trip began
-DOLocationID: TLC Taxi Zone in which the trip ended

 #### Model Training and Hyper Parameter Tuning
 ##### Linear Regression